 We know that the size of our business alone signifies that we must and can make a significant contribution to sustainable development.
-In the area of human rights, including modern slavery, human trafficking, forced and child labour, we continue to learn and continuously improve and adjust our processes.
+In the area of human rights, including modern slavery, human trafficking, forced and child labor, we continue to learn and continuously improve and adjust our processes.

-Year Planned Achieved Ongoing Renewal of identification and assessment of our human rights risks We identified the human rights that could be most significantly negatively impacted through our activities and business relations in the upstream and downstream value chains (salient human rights) or that are of particular importance for our company (material human rights), see chapter III Risk Identification and Assessment .
-2021 - 2022 Dedicated online training on human rights We prepared a dedicated human rights basic training course, which includes the topics of modern slavery, forced labour, and child labour.
-End of 2021, the English version of this e-learning program was published.
-In 2022, the training had been published in eight additional languages, see chapter IV Measures to address risks.
-2021 - ongoing Development of a new human rights strategy We have strengthened our human rights strategy and governance, see chapter II Human Rights Management Approach.
+Year Planned Achieved Ongoing Identification and assessment of our human rights risks We are continuing the identification, assessment and monitoring of the human rights that could be most significantly negatively impacted through our activities and business relations in the upstream and downstream value chains (salient human rights) or that are of particular importance for our company (material human rights), see chapter III Risk Identification and Assessment .
+Ongoing Dedicated training on human rights We implemented a dedicated human rights basic training course in 2021, which includes the topics of modern slavery, forced labor, and child labor.
+In 2024, we conducted two learning sessions with an internationally renowned human rights expert along with our own internal expert about human rights in order to engage in a meaningful discussion with the interested employees who joined the session.
+For more information see chapter IV Measures to address risks.
+2021 - ongoing Development of a human rights strategy We have strengthened our human rights strategy and governance, see chapter II Human Rights Management Approach.
 We will further drive its improvement and implementation.
-2021 - ongoing Review of our grievance mechanisms We continue to review our grievance mechanisms with a special focus on human rights.
-2021 - ongoing Strengthening sustainability supplier development We started to conceptualize our supplier development, which we continue in 2023.
+2021 - ongoing Review of our grievance mechanisms We continue to review our grievance mechanisms with a special focus on human rights and accessibility.
+2021 - ongoing Strengthening sustainability supplier development We started to conceptualize our supplier development, which we continue in 2024.
 See chapter IV Measures to address risks and V Tracking and Reviewing of measures.
-2022 - ongoing Update of our Supplier Code of Conduct In 2022, and again following the enactment of the SCDDA in January 2023, which sets out the legal requirements in the supply chain for various environmental and human rights topics, including child labour avoidance and freely chosen employment, we updated the Bayer Supplier Code of Conduct to include the new legal requirements, see chapter IV Measures to address risks.
-The update had been published in English and is now available in total in 21 languages.
+2022 - ongoing Update of our Supplier Code of Conduct In 2022, and again following the enactment of the SCDDA in January 2023, which sets out the legal requirements in the supply chain for various environmental and human rights topics, including child labor avoidance and freely chosen employment, we updated the Bayer Supplier Code of Conduct to include the new legal requirements, see chapter IV Measures to address risks.
 2022 - ongoing Strengthening our Human Rights Governance In 2022, we established an ESG Committee within Bayer's Supervisory Board to deal, among others, with social responsibility matters that include human rights.
 In 2022, the Board of Management introduced the position of a Human Rights Officer, who oversees risk management as regards human rights and informs the Board of Management of the ongoing work.
 In 2023, we strengthened our external Sustainability Council by a business and human rights expert, see chapter II Human Rights Management Approach.
-2023 Update of our Human Rights Policy We updated our Human Rights Policy.
-The updated policy was published in October of 2023 to also respond to the demands of the SCDDA.
-2023 Incorporation of relevant human rights risks into the Bayer risk management process and addressing of human rights priorities The results of the human rights risk analysis were incorporated into the Bayer Risk Portfolio of our Group-wide, integrated risk management process.
+In 2024, we introduced an internal global Human Rights Community which is tasked to support the operational level in questions of Human Rights 2023 Incorporation of relevant human rights risks into the Bayer risk management process and addressing of human rights priorities The results of the human rights risk analysis were incorporated into the Bayer Risk Portfolio of our Group-wide, integrated risk management process.
 In the coming months and years, we plan to put a particular focus on addressing these priority issues, see chapter III Risk Identification and Assessment .
+2024 Update of our Human Rights Policy In 2024, the policy was updated to reflect organizational changes and continues to include all obligations stemming from the German Supply Chain Due Diligence Act.
+The updated Human Rights Policy took immediate effect for all Bayer employees in April 2024.